aldebaran/qibuild/doc/tutos/advanced/how_to_write_a_library.rst

 * foo_private.h : private header of the foo library.
 This one may include third-party headers (say zeromq.h), without having the foo.h header depending on zeromq.h, which is nice for the users of your library.
-If you link statically with zeromq, users of foo won’t even need to know about zeromq!
+If you link statically with zeromq, users of foo won't even need to know about zeromq (well, this is true if foo is a dynamic library, but that's an other topic)

 * foo_private.cpp : private implementation.